Buyers want to feel good about who they’re buying from, and they want to walk away feeling good about the deal they’ve just made.

 2. Being OK with Walking Away

-Russell Van Leuven, Senior Director of Sales, stresses the importance of being comfortable saying no and walking away from a deal.
+Russell Van Leuven, General Manager of Sales, stresses the importance of being comfortable saying no and walking away from a deal.

 “Closing should be a win for both sides.
 If you are talking to a CEO or the actual decision-maker, saying no and walking away can have a tremendous impact.”